Ostomy system: Surface barriers

 Ostomy barriers sit on the skin and separate the ostomy pouch from the internal conduit.
 They are not always present.
 These barriers, also called flanges, wafers, or baseplates are manufactured using pectin or similar organic material and are available in a wide variety of sizes to accommodate a person's particular anatomy.

 The internal opening must be the correct size to accommodate the individual's stoma while protecting the skin from contact with waste.
 The methods for sizing this opening vary depending on the type of wafer/baseplate; some pre-cut sizes are available, some users customize the opening using scissors.
-Manufacturers have recently introduced moldable wafers that can be shaped by hand without the need for scissors.
+Since the early 2010s, manufacturers have introduced moldable wafers that can be shaped by hand without the need for scissors.

 Skin adhesion for modern wafers/baseplates/flanges are optimized on all the five parameters required in an adhesive: